nekernel-org/nekernel/dev/DDK/ReadMe.md

 # ZKA's Device Driver Kit.

-A kit used to write kernel HALs, using the NDK compiler suite.
+A kit used to write Kernel HALs, using the NDK compiler suite.

 ## How to use it